 That would be green tea.
 Green tea, which is not fermented during the production process, may contain more antioxidants than black teas.

 But to make it even stronger, adding a touch of lemon to your green tea may take your cup of green tea to the next level.
+In addition, the combination of green tea with lemon, ginger, and honey may lead to a potent drink that could improve many different facets of your health.

 Chock full of its own powerful nutrients, lemon may boost the antioxidant level in green tea, giving you a more powerful morning, afternoon, or even evening drink.